-Last Sunday, I woke up after 11 hours of sleep could barely muster the energy to roll out of bed.
+Last Sunday, I woke up after 11 hours of sleep, and I could barely muster the energy to roll out of bed.

 When I finally did, I ate breakfast, plonked myself down on the sofa, and couldn’t move.